Ponyboy47/CLI/README.md

-let arg2 = Flag("b", "bool", "boolean", description: "A boolean argument", parser: &argParser) let arg3 = Option<String>("n", "name", required: true, description: "A string argument that must have a value", parser: &argParser) let arg4 = Option<Double>("d", default: 12.34, description: "A double argument with a default value", parser: &argParser)
+let arg2 = Flag("b", "bool", "boolean", description: "A boolean argument", parser: &argParser) let arg3 = Option<String>("n", "name", required: true, description: "A string argument that must have a value", parser: &argParser) let arg4 = Option<Double>("d", default: 12.34, description: "A double argument with a default value", parser: &argParser) let arg5 = MultiOption<Float>("f", description: "A float argument that can be specified multiple times", parser: &argParser)

 // Sets the values of the arguments, will throw an error if required arguments are not set try argParser.parseAll()